 Response: Once optimized for passage of desirable fishes and removal of non-desirable fishes, FishPass will become a functional fishway.
 Operations and Maintenance plans and agreements among the partners are currently being drafted by the FishPass Advisory Board and will serve to ensure the functionality of the site over time.

+Question #187: When project comes to an end, can the facility be converted to another use?
 Response: Yes.
 Reconfiguration of the facility is an option post-project as the city or project team desire.